Energy crisis: Europe’s industry shutting down

 Fertilisers

-Fertiliser producers are also shutting down as they are on the frontline of the economic war, heavily dependent on gas as a feedstock.
+Fertiliser producers are also shutting down as they are on the front line of the economic war, heavily dependent on gas as a feedstock.
 That could cause some serious problems.

 The world will face a food shortage if the fertiliser markets are not normalised, the head of the UN said on September 15.
 "If we don't normalise the fertiliser markets, we will have a problem of food in 2023," UN Secretary-General Antonio Guterres stressed during the 77th UN General Assembly.
 "We are doing everything to make it happen in reality to get Russian food and fertilisers to global markets," Guterres added.

-The German chemicals powerhouse BASF has already temporarily shuttered 80 plans worldwide and is slowing production at another 100 as it plans further production cuts depending on what happens to gas prices.
+The German chemicals powerhouse BASF has already temporarily shuttered 80 plans worldwide and is slowing production at another 100 as it plans further output cuts depending on what happens to gas prices.

 BASF is one of the largest gas users in German and said last week it is bracing for prolonged high gas prices that it uses as a feedstock for chemical production.